This Peanut Butter Nutella Mousse with Chocolate Cookie Crumble is incredibly easy to prepare and beyond delicious! It’s the perfect dessert!

 This Peanut Butter Nutella Mousse with Chocolate Cookie Crumble is incredibly easy to prepare and beyond delicious!
 It's the perfect dessert!

-- 4 cups crunchy chocolate cookies, see notes
+- 4 cups crunchy chocolate cookies, such as Milano

 - 1 tablespoon unsweetened cocoa powder